bytecodealliance/cranelift-jit-demo/README.md

 line is the builder line:

- - The `.ins()` returns an "insertion object", which allows inserting an instruction at the end of the currently active EBB.
+ - The `.ins()` returns an "insertion object", which allows inserting an instruction at the end of the currently active block.
  - `iconst` is the name of the builder routine for creating [integer constants](https://cranelift.readthedocs.io/en/latest/langref.html#inst-iconst) in Cranelift.
 Every instruction in the IR can be created directly through such